Netflix/dispatch/docs/user-guide/administration/configuration.md

 ![](../../.gitbook/assets/admin-ui-incident-users.png)

-**Role:** Dispatch uses role based access control (RBAC) for it's UI.
-Currently, this is only used to protect sensitive (Visibility: Closed) incidents.
+**Role:** Dispatch uses role based access control (RBAC) for its UI.
+Currently, this is only used to protect sensitive (Visibility: Restricted) incidents.
 We do not currently have any controls surrounding Dispatch configuration and settings.

 There are three roles defined by Dispatch: